gyulanemeth/bluefox.email/docs/projects/data-feeds.md

 - `item.title`
 - `item.link`
 - `item.description`
-- `item.enclosure.url` — the image URL for items that include media
+- `item.enclosure.url`: the image URL for items that include media

 For a JSON feed, the field names depend on your feed's response shape, use **Preview** to discover them.